 During the next month we consulted with an oncologist, a pulmonary doctor, a thoracic surgeon and reviewed results of a PET Scan, MRI Scan, Bronchoscopy, and Mediastinoscopy.
 It took nearly two months to confirm that my cancer is metastatic melanoma, most likely from the original site on my mid back, and to prepare for a treatment.

 In an attempt to be proactive while the medical community were doing their high-tech evaluations, I began actively researching alternative cancer treatment strategies.
 This put me in touch with a cancer treatment advisor who led me to implement immediate life changes in diet and dietary supplements (See Natural Treatment).

 The medical community convinced me that I would be foolish to forego medical treatment.
 That treatment decision is described on the Medical Treatment page.

-Medical Treatment with High Dose Interleukin-2 in 2014 led to a stable period where my cancer was gradually receding, suggesting that melanoma might have been successfully tamed.
-Three years later in early 2017, I had a seizure and imaging revealed a solitary brain tumor in my right cerebral cortex.
+Medical treatment with High Dose Interleukin-2 in 2014 led to a stable period where my cancer was gradually receding, suggesting that the melanoma might have been successfully tamed.
+Three years later, in early 2017, I had a seizure, and imaging revealed a solitary brain tumor in my right cerebral cortex.
 The tumor was resected by a neurosurgeon at Oregon Health and Sciences University (OHSU).
 That treatment decision is described on the Progression page.